Illinois State University

 An item can move from the Information Stage to the Action Stage through:

 1. The Executive Committee determining that an Information Item is ready.
-It does so by approving its placement on a Senate or Caucus agenda as an Action Item.
+It does so by approving its placement on a Senate or Faculty Caucus agenda as an Action Item.

-2. The Senate or Caucus approving through a 2/3 vote a motion to move an item from Information Stage to Action Stage.
+2. The Senate or Faculty Caucus approving through a 2/3 vote a motion to move an item from Information Stage to Action Stage.

 E. Adoption Stage